Frequently asked questions

 - Monitor the progress of your apprenticeship or traineeship.

-If you have further questions you can speak to an ANP.
+If you have further questions you can speak to an AASN Provider.

-There are two Apprenticeship Network Providers (ANPs) located in Tasmania:
+There are two Australian Apprenticeship Support Network (AASN) Providers located in Tasmania:

 MAS National - 1300 627628